 \subsubsection{Validation Results for BAO Analysis}

 Starting with our first tracer, LRGs, we carry out anisotropic BAO fitting for LRG samples in the redshift ranges of $0.4 < z < 0.6$, $0.6 < z < 0.8$, and $0.8 < z < 1.1$.

 \cref{fig:pre_recon_bao_fits_LRG} shows the anisotropic BAO fitting results, for both pre- and post- reconstruction.
-We focus on three metrics: the ratios of measured to expected values for BAO fitting parameters (\alphaiso, \alphaap), as well as the reduced \chitwo\ of the fit; error bars show measurement uncertainties.
+We focus on three metrics: the ratios of measured to expected values for BAO fitting parameters (\alphaiso, \alphaap), as well as the reduced \chitwo\ of the fit\footnote{We emphasize that the $\chi^2$ values correspond to the inference of each blinded cosmology, not normalized by the first \texttt{sim}.}; error bars show measurement uncertainties.
 Here the measured values are using the analysis pipeline, while the expected values are based on the true and blinded cosmology.
-As we see in the figure, while there is some variation across the 16 blinding catalogs in the measured vs. expected ratios of the BAO fitting parameters, \chitwo\ is within $1\sigma$ for most cases and within $2\sigma$ for the rest, as represented by the light-gray and dark-gray areas, respectively.
+As we see in the figure, while there is some variation across the 16 blinding catalogs in the measured vs. expected ratios of the BAO fitting parameters, \chitwo\ is within $1\sigma$ for $\sim 80\%$ of the cases and within $2\sigma$ for the rest, as represented by the light-gray and dark-gray areas, respectively\footnote{There are a few cases near the $2\sigma$ boundary, but they are not concerning as they remain close.
+These cases represent only about $3\%$ of the total.}.
 Note that these $\sigma$-limits are obtained as the standard deviation from the mean of the \chitwo\ distribution of the 16 blinding cases.
 This demonstrates that the blinding preserves the signal we aim to measure, but maintains the variances of the sample \chitwo\ low.

 Also, it is interesting to note that, as expected, the BAO analysis is not sensitive to the $f_\mathrm{NL}$-blinding values, i.e., the scatter in (\alphaiso, \alphaap) follows the same trend for $f_\mathrm{NL}=20$ (blue points) and $f_\mathrm{NL}=-20$ (orange points).